bc2mighty/postgres-tree/Readme.md

 ```
 npm run start:dev
 ```
-Download a sample postman collection to make calls to the REST APIs provided in this project.
+Download a sample postman collection to make calls to the REST APIs provided in this project here [Postman Doc](Event_Management.postman_collection.json).
 Ensure you replace the root URL in the postman requests with the URL that the application is running on.
-[Postman Doc(Event_Management.postman_collection.json)
+There are postman examples with sample responses in each request

-#### Application Structure
+#### Architecture
 1. Database Schema

 The project uses label tree (also known as ltree) database structure which is faster than Recursive Common Table Expression (CTE) and Static Tree Schema.
 The documentation for this can be found in <a  target="_blank" href="https://www.postgresql.org/docs/9.1/ltree.html">Postgres ltree</a>.
 This technique reduces the complexity of tree traversal queries to simple wildcard sort of expressions like `Label1` to match the root of the tree, `Label1.*` to match descendants of `Label1`, and `*.Label1.*` to match both ancestors and descendants of `Label1`